 There are two options to change a successful reservation request:

 Submit another advance reservation application.
 Enter the number of the existing reservation into the “existing reservation” field on the application form.
 Reservation changes are subject to all fees ($20 non-refundable application cost recovery fee).
+This option is not possible after May 15.

 Make any changes to the reservation when the permit is picked up at the park, subject to walk-in availability.
 There is no charge for changing permit itineraries on a walk-in basis, up to 24 hours in advance of the start of a trip.